PavlosTzitzos/laravel-samples/undergroundwebsite-vsc/my_first_app/README.md

 Laravel has it's own authorization system called Gates and Principles.

 Principles are boolean values, their meaning is if the current user can have access to specific controller actions (methods).

-# Observation Pattern

-The observation pattern consits of listeners and events.
-A small explaination would be :

-<< If the model has a change then make an event. >>

-So the listeners await for events.
-(Await for notification)

-Events are triggred by changes in entities or states of a form / model.

-Examples are the subscriber / publishers pattern , cart management to notify admin and buyer etc...

 # Repository Pattern and API